Associative Submanifolds of the 7-Sphere: Introduction

+\begin{qnB} Is there rigidity for associative 3-folds in $\mathcal{S}^7$ satisfying certain curvature conditions; that is, is there a classification up to rigid motions? \end{qnB}

+Work by the author shows that there is a unique (up to rigid motion) associative 3-fold in $\mathcal{S}^7$ with a given constant curvature.
+Moreover, one can show that under certain pinching constraints on scalar or sectional curvature an associative 3-fold has to be totally geodesic.
+In this article we focus on associative 3-folds satisfying the curvature condition known as \emph{Chen's equality}, which is defined for submanifolds of manifolds with constant curvature.
+Submanifolds satisfying Chen's equality have been studied by a number of authors, in particular in \cite{Chen} and \cite{Dillen2}.
+We show that an associative 3-fold satisfying Chen's equality is \emph{austere}: a notion defined in \cite{HarLaw} because of the relationship between austere submanifolds and special Lagrangian geometry.
+Austere 3-folds, which are defined as 3-dimensional submanifolds whose second fundamental form satisfies a pointwise algebraic condition, are studied for example in \cite{Bryantaustere} and \cite{Ikawa}.

+The constant curvature and austere associative 3-folds are certain to play an important role in classifying the so-called \emph{second order families} of associative 3-folds in $\mathcal{S}^7$; i.e.~those associative 3-folds whose second fundamental form satisfies a natural pointwise condition.
+Studies of second order families of special submanifolds were started in \cite{BryantSL} and have continued in \cite{Foxthesis}, \cite{IonelSL} and \cite{LotayLag}.

-In Theorem \ref{mainruledthm}(b), the holomorphic curve $\Gamma$ defines an immersion of $\Sigma$ in the space $\mathcal{C}$ of oriented geodesic circles in $\mathcal{S}^7$ as a \emph{pseudoholomorphic curve} with respect to a $\Spin(7)$-invariant almost complex structure.
-This viewpoint allows us to identify a distinguished class of pseudoholomorphic curves in $\mathcal{C}$, which we call \emph{linear} curves, and enables us to prove the following in $\S$\ref{chens}.
+Associative 3-folds satisfying Chen's equality are also examples of \emph{ruled} submanifolds:~submanifolds which are fibered by oriented geodesic circles in $\mathcal{S}^7$.
+Ruled associative 3-folds $\mathcal{S}^7$ are studied in \cite{Fox}, where it is shown that a generic ruled associative 3-fold can be constructed from a minimal surface $\Sigma$ in $\mathcal{S}^6$ and a holomorphic curve $\Gamma$ in a $\C\P^1$-bundle over $\Sigma$.
+The curve $\Gamma$ defines an immersion of $\Sigma$ in the Grassmannian $\Gr_+(2,8)$ of oriented 2-planes in $\R^8$ as a \emph{pseudoholomorphic curve} with respect to a $\Spin(7)$-invariant almost complex structure.
+We identify a new distinguished class of pseudoholomorphic curves in $\Gr_+(2,8)$, which we call \emph{linear} curves, and prove the following, which answers Question B in the case of Chen's equality.